AgustinRow/poc-band-of-coders/README.md

 Then in the root of the repo run `yarn turbo build`, this will install  the requeried dependencies

 ## Project

-This is a POC of a booking CRUD system with an authentication method using a single code and API_KEY

 I use `Clean Architecture` for structure the project.
 Entities (inner circle) was not implemented.
 I reach until use cases: